This article was updated on Nov. 13, 2019 to add short-term rental laws in multiple small cities in San Francisco Bay Area.

 In Seattle, both short-term rental platforms and individual hosts need to obtain licenses from the city.
 Platforms like Airbnb and VRBO are obligated to report all licensed operators and their listed units every month, according to the city code.

 A host must apply for both a business license and a short-term rental license.
-The city granted an extension of the compliance grace period to September 1, 2019, due to technical difficulties.

 With a valid license, a host may rent out up to two units as short-term rentals.
 It the host has two units, one must be his or her primary residence.
 Violations are subject to $500 fine for the first offense and $1,000 for a repeat offense.